 Two co-chairs input and send the PTA’s weekly e-newsletter to parents.
 One co-chair maintains the email distribution list and Constant Contact, formats and proofreads weekly e-newsletters, and schedules mailings.
 He/she also manages our accounts at Blue Host and Constant Contact.
 The other co-chair also formats, proofreads, and schedules mailings, in addition to acting as the liaison between the Stratfield PTA (Executive Board members, School staff, PTA co-chairs, etc.) and the E-Newsletter and Website committees to coordinate information channeling through for distribution (website and the flier).

-Co-chairs will help plan, design, build, and maintain the new garden.
+Co-chairs will help plan, design, build, and maintain the garden and various planters around school entrances.
 Co-chairs will also recruit volunteers.

-Co-chairs organize the membership drive, collect PTA dues, oversee the membership portion of new PTA website, and provide monthly reports to CT PTA.
+Co-chairs organize the membership drive, oversee the membership portion of new PTA website, and provide monthly reports to CT PTA.